-Elise is the Capacity Building Specialist for the Juvenile Justice System on the Every Teen Counts Initiative.
+Elise specializes in capacity-building services for the Juvenile Justice System on the Every Teen Counts Initiative.
 Prior to joining SHIFT NC, Elise worked as a community health educator for Planned Parenthood Hudson Peconic and ran a coalition focused on improving access to sexual and reproductive health care in rural communities.
 She has implemented domestic violence prevention education initiatives for the Compass Center for Women & Families and UNC-Chapel Hill's Student Wellness.
 Elise obtained her Bachelor of Arts degrees in Psychology and Women's & Gender Studies from UNC-Chapel Hill.

 Elizabeth Hundley Finley, Director of Strategic Communications